logdna/logdna-agent/README.md

 kubectl create -f https://raw.githubusercontent.com/logdna/logdna-agent/master/logdna-agent-ds.yaml
 ```

 This automatically installs a logdna-agent pod into each node in your cluster and ships stdout/stderr from all containers, both application logs and node logs.
+Note: By default, the agent pod will collect logs from all namespaces on each node, including `kube-system`.
 View your logs at https://app.logdna.com

 If you don't have a LogDNA account, you can create one on https://logdna.com or if you're on macOS w/[Homebrew](https://brew.sh) installed: